dpplweb/dppl-docs/page-editor/index.markdown

 ---
-layout: post
+layout: page
-title: Page Editor
+title: Page editor
+permalink: /
 ---
 Here is some basic information about using the editing tools on the new site.